 Positive feedback cycles can be found all over the planet.

 Take the Arctic, for example.
 When there’s less sea ice, there’s more water, and water absorbs a lot more heat and stores it for long periods of time.
 This means that more ice melts, and so on and so forth.
-This amplification effect is one of the main reasons the Arctic is warming twice as fast as the rest of the world.
+This is one of the reasons the Arctic is warming twice as fast as the rest of the world.

 Thanks to our oceans absorbing an unfathomable amount of greenhouse gases, Earth has not, and will not, turn into Venus.
 However, warmer waters hold less carbon dioxide than colder waters, and the oceans are definitely getting warmer.